Interview by Griffin Martell

-Over the past decade, Rankin has maintained a steady flow of output, releasing music under the moniker Giant Claw, designing album covers and commissions, all the while co-curating an experimental music label, Orange Milk Records, with his friend and associate Seth Graham.
+Over the past decade, Rankin has maintained a steady flow of output, releasing music under the moniker Giant Claw and designing album covers and commissions while co-curating an experimental music label, Orange Milk Records, with his friend and associate Seth Graham.

 The saturated, DayGlo hues and surrealist object imagery adorning the covers of albums such as Dark Web and Soft Channel work to accentuate the abstracted aural contours of pop-vocal fragments, MIDI synth chords and digi-baroque string arrangements heard within.

-Nothing is explicit about Rankin’s music, nor his visuals for that matter.
-It is through symbols, gestures, affect and phrasing that he signifies meaning to the listener/viewer.
-The experience of listening to a Giant Claw record is a bit like sifting through the glut of data found on the Web – a musical representation of clicking through Wikipedia’s Random Article tab ad infinitum if you will.
+Nothing is explicit about Rankin’s music, nor his visuals, for that matter.
+Through symbols, gestures, affect and phrasing, he signifies meaning to the listener/viewer.
+The experience of listening to a Giant Claw record is a bit like sifting through the glut of data found on the Web – a musical representation of clicking through Wikipedia’s Random Article tab ad infinitum, if you will.
 Put more simply, you never really end up where you began, and along the way, you encounter signs, characters and figures of both intimate familiarity and alien unfamiliarity.

 The title of the latest Giant Claw record encapsulates this method of non-linear sonic narration that has evolved into a signature of Rankin’s sound design.
 Recently released on Orange Milk Records, Mirror Guide is a record conceptually rooted in the notion of hyperrealism first propounded by Jean Baudrillard and further articulated within the context of musical aesthetics by the late composer Noah Creshevsky.